alanrogers/pgen/websrc/index.md

 # Population Genetics Reading Group

 This page is for those participating in a reading group on population genetics during the Spring semester of 2021.
-We meet Fridays at 3PM, Mountain time.
+We meet Wednesdays at 10AM, Mountain time.
 Most of the readings are Gillespie's [Population genetics: a concise guide] [gillespie:concise].